iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 - The models and other elements that the bridge creates should be children of those subjects and partitions or in those models.

 ### Schema merging

+Schemas that have been released for production use in end-user workflows evolve over time as new capabilities are added and other improvements are made.
+To manage and track this schema evolution, schema versioning is used.
+See Schema Versioning and Generations for details on BIS's schema versioning strategy.

 ### Units and Coordinate systems